 fretz neuro vision

-Initial assessments and follow-up examinations continue to take place at the main clinic, located in Listowel.
+Initial assessments and follow-up examinations continue to take place at the main clinic located at Listowel Vision Care, as well as at our satellite clinic located at VOR physiotherapy.

-Vision development and rehabilitation services are available at any of our mobile locations.
+Vision development and rehabilitation services are available at all of our satellite locations.

 Our satellite locations offer access to the same programming and state-of-the-art technology that we offer at Listowel Vision Care.
 Ask your doctor or vision therapist about accessing your training closer to home!